farihakhan/STAT545-hw-khan-fariha/hw_02/hw02_gapminder.md

 #### Explore individual variables

 ##### Pick at least one categorical variable and at least one quantitative variable to explore.
-For each continent, explore the overall population data
+I chose to explore explore the overall population by continent here.

+First I used tally() to show the different columns and the number of observations in each conintent.

 ```r
 gapminder %>%